jules2689/TweetSearch/README.md

 A rank is determined by the number of query terms in a given document regardless of any inter-relationship between query terms (for example, close proximity in a document).

-The score is based on the inverse document frequency (IDF) and the overall term frequency.
+The score is based on the inverse document frequency (IDF) and the overall term frequency weighted by the length of the document.

 ##### TF-IDF
 Currently, the scoring analysis in use is TF_IDF.